oxcl/fdroid-repo-tasker/README.md

 ## Direct Purchase Version
 The direct-purchase version does not rely on Google Play Store and can be activated using a licence key. you can buy a license from [here](https://taskernet.com/?licenses).

-To add it to F-Droid simply copy the link below and add it as a repository in F-Droid (Settings > Repositories)
+To add it to F-Droid simply click on [this link](https://raw.githubusercontent.com/oxcl/fdroid-repo-tasker/refs/heads/main/direct-purchase/fdroid/repo?fingerprint=363c64a0fda31fa5b1facebdda0a592d700918bb9b8bfb6a31d94c6dbc03956e).

+or manually add the repo by copying the link below and adding it as an F-Droid repo.
 ```
 https://raw.githubusercontent.com/oxcl/fdroid-repo-tasker/refs/heads/main/direct-purchase/fdroid/repo?fingerprint=363c64a0fda31fa5b1facebdda0a592d700918bb9b8bfb6a31d94c6dbc03956e
 ```